dmentipl/multigrain/README.md

 A smoothed particle hydrodynamics algorithm for multigrain dust with separate sets of particles
 ===

-by Daniel Mentiplay, Daniel Price, and Christophe Pinte
+by Daniel Mentiplay, Daniel Price, Christophe Pinte, and Guillaume Laibe

-Manuscript to be submitted to *Monthly Notices of the Royal Astronomical Society*.
+Manuscript accepted for publication in the *Monthly Notices of the Royal Astronomical Society*.

 > CITATION GOES HERE